websauna/websauna/docs/source/reference/glossary.rst

     pip
       A Python package installation command. `Read more <https://packaging.python.org/en/latest/installing.html>`__.

+    playbook
+        Playbooks are Ansible’s configuration, deployment, and orchestration language.
+They can describe a policy you want your remote systems to enforce, or a set of steps in a general IT process. `Read more <http://docs.ansible.com/ansible/playbooks.html>`__.

     Pyramid
         Low level web framework Python doing request routing, configuration, sessions and such.
 See `Pyramid documentation <http://docs.pylonsproject.org/projects/pyramid/en/latest/narr/introduction.html>`__.